Safety Improvements Troopers Hill Road

 Construction Work - due October 2018

-The Council have given us the following information:
+The Council have given us the following information on timing:

 "The work is anticipated to take four weeks and this includes a temporary road closure for approximately two weeks, to enable construction of certain elements of the scheme such as the road humps.
 The other elements of the scheme will be constructed under give and take narrowings and temporary traffic signals."

 "A more accurate start date is usually provided by ETM approximately two weeks before they start on site, at which time, temporary information signs will be erected on site informing local residents and through traffic of the start date."

 Note it is usual for these types of work for the Council to apply for a road closure to cover the whole of the construction period but they only actually close the road for part of the period when required for the works.

 "A public Notice will appear in the ‘Bristol Post’ on 10th October 2018, before the Traffic Regulation Orders become operative on the 30th November 2018.
 The Notice will include details of where the particulars of the Orders are available for inspection."
 Work can start once the notice has been published.